 Final thoughts

 The addition of RWX support marks a significant milestone for LINSTOR in Kubernetes environments.
 Until version 2.10.0, LINSTOR volumes were limited to ReadWriteOnce (RWO) access (without workarounds), which restricted simultaneous multi-pod access to a single volume.
-With native RWX support, stateful applications that rely on shared storage such as web frontends behind a load balancer, CI/CD systems, or shared data processing pipelines can now be used along side the highly performant RWO volumes without requiring workarounds or a supplemental persistent storage solution.
+With LINSTOR native RWX support in Kubernetes, you can use stateful applications that rely on shared storage, such as web front ends behind a load balancer, CI/CD systems, or shared data processing pipelines, alongside the performant RWO volumes.
+This requires no workarounds or a supplemental persistent storage solution.

-If you are new to LINSTOR in Kubernetes and would like to test it out, and deploy it by using the convenience of container images in the official LINBIT container registry, drbd.io, reach out to the LINBIT team to request evaluation access.
+If you are new to LINSTOR in Kubernetes and want to try it, and deploy it by using the convenience of container images in the official LINBIT container registry, drbd.io, reach out to the LINBIT team to request evaluation access.
 Alternatively, you can use the freely available upstream project, the Piraeus Operator, to deploy LINSTOR in Kubernetes.